-Despite this, there are many ways that you can reduce the likelihood of a home infestation but you may also need to understand how home infestations occur and what it is in your home that attracts pests.
+Despite this, there are many ways that you can reduce the likelihood of a home infestation, including hiring a company like Power Pest Control.
+But you may also need to understand how home infestations occur and what it is in your home that attracts pests.

 Detailed below are some simple changes you can make at home that will help to reduce the likelihood of an infestation.

 There’s no doubt about it, humidity attracts a variety of pests.

 They love nothing more than dark, moist, quiet places and need lots of water to survive.

 Humid environments are likely to cause condensation on the windows which the bugs also love, this along with mold spores caused by humidity keep the critters coming back for more.

 House flies particularly like moist conditions and will lay their eggs on windows with ample condensation so make sure you wipe them down regularly.

 Humidity can be rectified by investing in a dehumidifier and patching up any leaks or drips in your home.

 Ultimately, when there’s no water for the pests inside they’ll be forced to look elsewhere.